 Current federal policy discussions on issues from transmission cost allocation to incentivizing new generation to integration of distributed energy resources (DERs) highlight significant issues for locally-controlled public utility systems.
 Many of the solutions offered to address these challenges involve ceding a degree of the local control that is the cornerstone of the public power models.

 Regional energy markets represent one potential means to foster efficient variable energy integration by sharing generating resources among multiple Balancing Authorities.
-However, regional energy markets also raise issues regarding: 1) appropriate governance; 2) regulatory complexity; 3) opaque and potentially large costs; and 4) a loss of customized solutions, accountability and local decision-making.
+However, regional energy markets also raise issues regarding: 1) appropriate governance; 2) regulatory complexity; 3) opaque and potentially large costs; and 4) a loss of customized solutions, accountability, and local decision-making.

 NWPPA’s Position